Crizbav

 Crizbav (Krizba, Krebsbach) is a commune in Brașov County, Transylvania, Romania.
 It is composed of two villages, Crizbav and Cutuș (Kutastelep).

-At the 2011 census, 83.1% of inhabitants were Romanians and 16.1% Hungarians.

 Geographical setting

 Crizbav is located 24 km northwest of the county seat, the city of Brașov.
 It lies on the banks of the Crizbav River, on a high plateau of the Burzenland depression, at the southern foot of the Perșani Mountains.
 The commune belongs to the Burzenland historic region and is situated 10 km from national road DN13 (Feldioara commune) and 6 km from DN1 (Dumbrăvița commune).